influx6/evroll/readme.md

                 callbacks.CallAt(0,”buzz”)
             `

-        *Evroll.Roller.ReverseCallAt(index int,data interface{}) void
+- Evroll.Roller.ReverseCallAt(index int,data interface{}) void
-            This reciever method is the real worker,it cycles all callbacks in reverse from the given index and calls the data on each
+    This reciever method is the real worker,it cycles all callbacks in reverse from the given index and calls the data on each.
 It actually takes the index and increments and subtract it from the total length to get the correct index

             `
                 callbacks := evroll.NewRoller();